-Football Index is an online platform where individuals trade footballers and buy shares in players
+Football Index or FI for short is a virtual stock market where individuals trade footballers and buy shares in players.

-It’s like a stock market just for football.
+It’s a stock market just for football.
 How awesome is that…

 As we’ll see later, you can make money buying and selling your favourite players on the Index.
 In simple terms, the aim is to buy low and sell high.